How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 At some point in your life, you might find yourself trapped in a financial mess.
 This is when you’d realize the importance of learning how to budget.

-Where do you think big companies like Google or Amazon would be today without managing their money properly?
 Do you think Warren Buffett or Bill Gates could have achieved such success without proper budgeting?
 No!
 Budgeting won’t just help you get out of a hole — it can also help you acquire financial wealth.
 And yes, it can help you do that even if you have a modest salary or income.

 What is a Budget?